holub008/xrf/README.md

 census_train_mat <- census_mat[train_ix, ]
 census_test_mat <- census_mat[-train_ix, ]

+# note, as of 2019-04-17, the pre example fails to work (with an error for a new level in model.frame). as such, the below comparison is not one to one
 system.time(m_pre <- pre(above_50k ~ ., na.omit(census_train),
                          family = 'binomial', ntrees = 100, maxdepth = 3, tree.unbiased = TRUE))
 system.time(m_xrf <- xrf(above_50k ~ ., census_train, family = 'binomial',